Smithfield Foods: Sports sponsorships

 In 2012, Smithfield announced a 15-race sponsorship with Richard Petty Motorsports (RPM) and driver Aric Almirola driving the No. 43 Ford Fusion in the NASCAR Sprint Cup Series.
 The sponsorship was increased to 30 races beginning in 2014.
 Smithfield rotates its brands on the car, featuring Smithfield, Eckrich, Farmland, Gwaltney, and Nathan's Famous.
-Smithfield and RPM parted ways in September 2017, allowing Smithfield to sponsor Stewart-Haas Racing in 2018.
+Smithfield and RPM parted ways in September 2017, allowing Smithfield to sponsor Stewart–Haas Racing in 2018.

-As of 2022, Smithfield continues to sponsor Almirola in the NASCAR Cup Series with Stewart-Haas Racing.
+As of 2023, Smithfield continues to sponsor Almirola in the NASCAR Cup Series with Stewart–Haas Racing.
 Almirola, who was set to retire from racing competition at the conclusion of the 2022 season, was coaxed by Smithfield to continue with his racing career and their partnership for 2023 and beyond in a multi-year agreement with the company.

 Meat substitutes

-Smithfield has started marketing meat substitutes similar to those sold by Impossible Foods.
+With a launch in 2019 Smithfield began marketing meat substitutes similar to those sold by Impossible Foods.
 Smithfield sells these products under the Pure Farmland brand.